dashlog/fetch-github-repositories/README.md

 ## Why ?

-- Fast with a http lib close to the Node.js core.
+- Fast and light.
 - Replacement for [repos](https://github.com/jonschlinkert/repos) which introduce dozen of dependencies just for a GET request...
-- Come with a TypeScript definition for intellisense.
+- Come with a bundled TypeScript definition for intellisense.

 ## Getting Started